ddbase3/Base3Framework/README.md

 ## License

-Base3Framework is licensed under the LGPL License.
+Base3Framework is licensed under the GPL 3.0 License.
 See the LICENSE file for more details.

 ## Documentation